ottop/osysinfo/README.md

 ```

 Once that is done you should be able to run osysinfo with the flags mentioned previously and find the provided system details.

+There is also an AUR package for Arch (credit to bobolin for that): https://aur.archlinux.org/packages/osysinfo/